 Try CBD Oil

 It’s a natural mood booster that could help you shake off that feeling of being “off” with brain fog.
 It can help reduce the overwhelming feelings of stress and anxiety as well.
-You could try:
+This CBD oil is my favorite.

 If nothing seems to help, though, schedule an appointment with your doctor to get thoroughly checked out.
 Brain fog can merely be a symptom of lack of sleep, or pushing yourself too hard.
 But it can also indicate an underlying condition if it persists.
 Chances are, if you make some of these changes and see no improvement, your doctor will need to get to the root cause to help you clear the fog away.